 A while ago, I wrote a long listicle on notorious locations in horror movies.
 Hill House was naturally one of the entries.

 Writing that reminded me of The Haunting (1963), which I watched ages ago and loved.
 Revisiting the synopsis on Wikipedia for that then reminded me of the 1999 remake, which I skipped back then.
 I soon also remembered all the scorn poured onto the remake when it was released.

 Scorn that resulted in the remake earning several Golden Raspberry nominations.

-Well, this remake is incoherent, with terribly executed story twists as well as excessive acting.
+Well, this remake is indeed incoherent, with terribly executed story twists as well as excessive acting.
 Seriously awful story twists, by the way.
-And yet, I didn’t find it completely unbearable.
+And yet, I didn’t find the flick completely unbearable when I watched it last night.
 Frankly, once I decided not to care about finer details, such as logic, I rather enjoyed the movie.
 Particularly the hysterical ending.